An Activist’s Guide to Information Security

 Active defense: An alarm horn and a lighting system on the outside may mainly help against physical attacks, but they can also buy valuable time in case of a police raid.

-Process: Have a short guide on dealing with police raids and your lawyers’ (mobile) numbers on the inside of the front door and next to the landline phone.
+Process: Have a short guide on dealing with police raids and your lawyers’ (mobile) numbers on the inside of the front door and next to the landline phone, if you still have one.

-In some jurisdictions, having people’s private rooms marked with their name may help to argue against a search when it is only against one person.
+In some jurisdictions, having people’s private rooms marked with their name may help to argue against a search when it is only against specific residents.
 However, it obviously also reveals the inhabitants’ names to visitors and does only point out the existing legal situation to police who often ignore it anyway.

 With a reasonably safe home, let’s relax and see what our comrades were up to, shall we?